popeye2019/wago-docker_on_pfc/README.md

 -d daemon mode - if you wish to run the program in the background.
 This way the terminal will not be blocked but you will no see messages from the running container either.

 ## Make code compatible with the Wago PFC and PUSH
+!!!
+Make sure you have Docker Desktop installed and you are logged in !!!

 docker buildx build --platform linux/arm/v7 -t yourdockerusername/yourdockerrepo:repoversion --push .

-this is and example: "docker buildx build --platform linux/arm/v7 -t dannyolsen/wago-docker_on_pfc:latest --push ."
+this is an example: "docker buildx build --platform linux/arm/v7 -t dannyolsen/wago-docker_on_pfc:latest --push ."

 if you want to make your program available for other architectures "--platform linux/amd64,linux/arm64,linux/arm/v7" can be used in the line above

+documentation can be found here: https://docs.docker.com/engine/reference/commandline/buildx_build/

 ## Running the Docker image on the PFC
 When running the line below, if the image is not present on the PFC it will be downloaded first and run afterwards \